Skip to main content

 Can I use a linked relation column without a relation column?

 No - linked relation columns are a compliment to relation columns.
-You need to first create a relation column on one table, and then can create a linked relation column on the other table.
+Most commonly, you will create a relation column on one table, and then can create a linked relation column on the other table.
+But we do offer a shortcut that allows you to create both a relation and a linked relation in just a few clicks.
+Check out the callout in this section to learn more.

 What type of data do linked relation columns contain?